2023 Best Value International Studies Schools in Massachusetts

 Read full report on International Studies at Bentley University

-A rank of #5 on this year’s list means Northeastern University Professional Advancement Network is a great value for international studies students.
-Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Northeastern University Professional Advancement Network.
+The school came in at #5 on this year’s Best Value International Studies Schools in Massachusetts list.
+Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.

-Lesley University came in at #6 in this year’s edition of the Best Value International Studies Schools in Massachusetts ranking.
-Lesley is a small private not-for-profit school located in the medium-sized city of Cambridge.
+Lesley University did quite well in this year’s ranking of the best value schools for international studies students.
+It came in at #6 on the list.
+Lesley is a small private not-for-profit school located in the midsize city of Cambridge.

 Read full report on International Studies at Lesley University

-Boston College came in at #7 in this year’s edition of the Best Value International Studies Schools in Massachusetts ranking.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.
+Boston College landed the #7 spot in the 2023 rankings for the best value international studies programs.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.

-Full International Studies at Boston College Report
+Read full report on International Studies at Boston College

 College of the Holy Cross came in at #8 in this year’s edition of the Best Value International Studies Schools in Massachusetts ranking.
-Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+Located in the city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at Holy Cross are $56,540 per year.